Rowing Canada Aviron Rules of Racing will be in effect unless otherwise noted in official event information.

 - Women – 59 KG/130 lbs. maximum individual weight

-- A test scale will be available during the hours the course is open for training and racing outside of the official weigh-in times designated by the regatta.
+A test scale will be available during the hours the course is open for training and racing but closed during official weigh-in designated time.

 Coxswains may be of either gender.
 Age classification for coxswains will not apply at this regatta.

 The minimum weight of a coxswain wearing a racing uniform, shall be 55 kilograms.
-If under the minimum weight, a coxswain shall carry deadweight to make up the difference between the weight of the coxswain and the minimum required weight.
+If under the minimum weight, a coxswain shall carry deadweight to make up the difference between the weight of the coxswain and the minimum required weight and may be checked randomly by Umpires.

-The use of FISA Standard Adaptive boats is mandatory for all adaptive PR1-1x and PR2 – 1x and 2x events.
+The use of FISA Standard Adaptive boats is mandatory for all adaptive PR1-1x and PR2-2x events.